Willem Kalf: Final years in Amsterdam

 A notarial document, in which Kalf places the authenticity of a painting by Paulus Bril, locates Kalf in Amsterdam in 1653.
 And in 1654, not long after his marriage, Willem Kalf is mentioned as a member of the Saint Luke's Guild in Amsterdam.

 Amsterdam was a thriving city, filled with painters, art dealers, and buyers at the time Willem Kalf came to live there.
 It is not strange that after his arrival in Amsterdam, Willem Kalf came in contact with various art dealers.
 Though, Kalf was probably already getting acquainted with art dealers and art trade during his time in Saint Germain-des-Prés.
 Here he interacted with art merchants such as Picart and Goetkindt as we learn from Vleugels first visit to Paris.
 It was Kalf who, for example, introduced Vleugel to Picart.

-Nicolaas writes that Kalf took Vleugel “to a man named Picard, also Flemish, who lived where M. Hérault has since been seen to live, opposite the Bronze Horse.
+Nicolaas writes that Kalf took Vleugel "to a man named Picard, also Flemish, who lived where M. Hérault has since been seen to live, opposite the Bronze Horse.
 He was a painter of flowers, but he was more of a merchant than a painter, and kept young people making copies or doing other works; because it was to him most of the time that we addressed ourselves when we had work to do."

-Sources, such as Houbraken, indicate that kalf's contact with these art dealers was not to sell his art.
+Sources, such as Houbraken, indicate that Kalf's contact with these art dealers was not to sell his art.
 There are numerous documents describing his involvement in painting expertise, indicating that he may have belonged to those numerous art dealers who were established in Amsterdam during the Dutch Golden Age.

 For example, as early as 1653, he was one of the experts to assess a painting by Paul Brit which was offered for sale by the Delft merchant Abraham van de Cooge.
 Another example is given by Bredius, who mentions that In 1686, together with the painters Job and Gerrit Berckheyde, Kalf gave evidence as an expert for a supposed Titian representing the "Matres."

 As for his paintings, it is in Amsterdam Kalf began his mature period, pronkstilleven.
 It has been suggested that through his art dealership he acquired a broad collection of expensive and exotic objects which he then used in his still lifes.
 Though this is now seen as the highlight of his painting career, Kalf painted very little during his mature period.
 It has even often been suggested that Kalf completely stopped painting after 1680, which is the date of his last still life, Still life with Holbein bowl and silver ewer, now located in the museum of Schloss Weimar.

 Willem Kalf died on July 31, 1693.
 Houbraken wrote that Kalf that day went to an art sale in the Heerenlogement and afterward visited his friend Jan Pietersz Zomer, who was an art dealer himself.
 He went home but tripped on the Bantemer Brug.
 Though he was in a lot of pain, he managed to go home.
-Willem Kalf went to bed only to pass away at ten o'clock that night.
+Willem Kalf went to bed only to die at ten o'clock that night.